Signal processing approach to mesh refinement in simulations of axisymmetric droplet dynamics: Numerical results

 In Fig.\ref{fig:closeup_pinchoff}(a), we show a closeup of the upper pinch-off region at $t=1.893$.
 As easily seen in the figure, a small region containing the shrinking neck is densely resolved by our mesh refinement scheme, and the minimum value of $s_\alpha$ is six times smaller than that of the uniform parametrization.
-This refinement is roughly 1.3 times weaker than that of HLS97, and two times weaker than that of NS04.
-Nevertheless, considering that our method is more general and fully automatic, we believe that this result is successful.
+This refinement is roughly 1.3 times coarser than that of HLS97, and two times than that of NS04.
 In Fig.\ref{fig:closeup_pinchoff}(b), the curvature $\kappa_z$ and the corresponding $GL$ are shown for the same $t$.
 As expected, the procedure outlined in Section \ref{sec4} successfully generates a simple and strictly positive $GL$ from the curvature $\kappa_z$ with two significantly sharp peaks.
-Here, note that the smoothness of $GL$ can be controlled by the parameter $a$ of the heat kernel (\ref{eq:def_heat}), and the allowable range of $a$ actually depends on the number $N$.
-Relations among the parameters in our scheme are a subject of further investigation.
+Here, note that the locality of mesh refinement can be improved by increasing the parameter $a$ in (\ref{eq:def_heat}) at the cost of the smoothness of $GL$.
+An ideal scheme should be capable of updating the value of $a$ adaptively in the course of simulations as high-curvature regions develop.
+Unfortunately, we have not found any indicator that can evolve $a(t)$ in a differentiable manner without any a priori information, and the fixed parameters in (\ref{eq:def_ref_param}) have been obtained by trial and error.
+However, once we know a set of parameters that works properly, it can often be reused for other initial conditions, as we will see later in the second example (\ref{eq:init_nie1}).